Grace Kwiyucwiny

 Grace Freedom Kwiyucwiny, also Grace Kwiyucwiny, is a Ugandan politician who served as the State Minister for Northern Uganda in the Ugandan Cabinet.
 She was appointed to that position on 6 June 2016.
+She also subsequently served as a senior presidential advisor after leaving the cabinet.
 She also served as the woman Member of Parliament representing the Zombo District.
+In the 2026 Ugandan general election, she returned to Parliament after winning the Ora County constituency in Zombo District in the office of the Prime Minister; Parliament of Uganda.

 Early life and education

 She was born in Zombo District, West Nile sub-region, in the Northern Region of Uganda.
 She attended Lower Zombo Primary School and Warr Girls School for her Uganda Certificate of Education(UCE), before transferring to Tororo Girls School for her Uganda Advanced Certificate of Education(UACE).
 She studied at Makerere University, graduating with a Bachelor of Arts in Social Science, a Postgraduate Diploma in Management and a Master of Business Administration.

 Career

 She was an active community leader in her district, especially among women.
 She previously served as the chairperson of Nebbi women's community.
 She contested for the Nebbi Women's seat in parliament before and had lost.
 She contested again in Zombo District, after the two districts split and she won in 2011.
 She was re-elected in 2016.
 She lost in 2020 polls for Women's representative in the Parliament of Uganda for Zombo District.
 She was the first Woman Constituency Member of Parliament that Zombo District elected, since it was carved out of Nebbi District in 2009.
 On 6 June 2016, she was appointed State Minister for Northern Uganda.